svitelli/final_project_artist_books/pages/about.md

 ## Technology Information

 I used an overhead scanner located in Wells Library at Indiana University to digitize these materials.
 This was beneficial since some of the materials could potentially be damaged by using a typical flatbed scanner.

+## Rights Information

+All rights to each of the Science Artist Books belong to the creator of the book.